opensearch-project/documentation-website/_api-reference/profile.md

 Field | Description
 :--- | :---
 `initialize` | Contains the amount of time taken to execute the `preCollection()` callback method during `AggregationCollectorManager` creation.
 For concurrent segment search, the `initialize` method contains the total elapsed time across all slices (the difference between the last completed slice execution end time and the first slice execution start time).
-`build_leaf_collector`| Contains the time spent running the `getLeafCollector()` method of the aggregation, which creates a new collector to collect the given context.
+`build_leaf_collector`| Contains the time spent running the aggregation's `getLeafCollector()` method, which creates a new collector to collect the given context.
 For concurrent segment search, the `build_leaf_collector` method contains the total elapsed time across all slices (the difference between the last completed slice execution end time and the first slice execution start time).
 `collect`| Contains the time spent collecting the documents into buckets.
 For concurrent segment search, the `collect` method contains the total elapsed time across all slices (the difference between the last completed slice execution end time and the first slice execution start time).
 `post_collection`| Contains the time spent running the aggregation’s `postCollection()` callback method.
 For concurrent segment search, the `post_collection` method contains the total elapsed time across all slices (the difference between the last completed slice execution end time and the first slice execution start time).
 `build_aggregation`| Contains the time spent running the aggregation’s `buildAggregations()` method, which builds the results of this aggregation.
 For concurrent segment search, the `build_aggregation` method contains the total elapsed time across all slices (the difference between the last completed slice execution end time and the first slice execution start time).